top of page

 Beach Service – we’re talking plush towels, umbrellas set up for you, and servers who bring your drinks right to your chair.
 It’s giving “main character” energy.

-You can purchase a beach daybed set up for four - you get a daybed and two chairs.
+You can purchase a beach daybed set for four, which includes a daybed and two chairs.
 This was nice, but since most people in our party hate sand, we wasted money on this.
 You can also just get chair setups, as well.

-Cons: However, it's not a few steps from the lobby of the hotel.
-You do have to get on a shuttle, and it's about a 10-minute ride.
-The shuttle shows up at the hotel ~ every 15 minutes.
-And head's up - there's a big shuttle and a small shuttle on a 30-minute schedule (so they alternate every 15).
+Cons: However, it's not a few steps from the hotel lobby.
+You will need to take a shuttle; the ride is about 10 minutes.
+The shuttle arrives at the hotel every 15 minutes.
+Heads up: there are two shuttles on a 30-minute schedule (they alternate every 15 minutes).
 If you ask the dudes in the lobby about them, you might get misinformation (happened twice) - BUT, that aside, it wasn't terrible to deal with - so just plan your day wisely, and it's fine.

 💆♀️ Fun Games, Spa Days, Golf Swings, but No DJs